-Bond Ratings AA (stable outlook) Fitch Ratings
+Bond Ratings AA (stable outlook) | Fitch Ratings

-Aa2 (stable outlook) Moody's Investors Service AA (stable outlook) S&P Global Ratings tax purposes.
-Interest on the 2019A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
-The 2019A Bonds and the income therefrom are not subject to taxation under the laws of the State of Florida, except estate taxes and taxes under Chapter 220, Florida Statutes, on interest, income or profits on debt obligations owned by corporations, as defined therein.
-See
+Aa2 (stable outlook) | Moody's Investors Service AA (stable outlook) | S&P Global Ratings tax purposes.
+Interest on the 2021C Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+The 2021C Bonds and the income thereon are not subject to taxation under the laws of the State of Florida, except estate taxes and taxes under Chapter 220, Florida Statutes, on interest income or profits on debt obligations owned by corporations, as defined therein.
+See "TAX MATTERS" and "Appendix I - Form of Approving Opinion of Bond Counsel" herein for a further description of the opinion of Bond Counsel and a description of other tax consequences to owners of the 2021C Bonds.

-Tax Status In the opinion of Bond Counsel, interest on the 2019A Bonds is excluded from gross income for federal income
+Tax Status In the opinion of Bond Counsel, interest on the 2021C Bonds is excluded from gross income for federal income